MaterDev/JSReact_comic-panelist/README.md

 - **html2canvas** - For high-quality panel capture
 - **jsPDF** - For PDF generation and export

+## Project Management

+This project uses GitHub Projects for roadmap tracking and task management.
+The roadmap is maintained in a structured markdown format and synchronized with GitHub issues using custom scripts.

+### Roadmap Integration

+- **Structured Roadmap**: Located at `docs/ROADMAP_STRUCTURED.md`
+- **GitHub Projects**: Tasks are synchronized to GitHub Projects for visual tracking
+- **Automated Sync**: Custom scripts automate the creation of issues from the roadmap

+For more information on the roadmap sync process, see the [Scripts README](scripts/README.md).

 ## Available Scripts

+### Application Scripts

 - `npm run dev` - Runs the development server
 - `npm run start:server` - Runs the backend server in production mode